Nikoleta-v3/blog/_posts/2018-01-05-power-of-memory.md

 studied the iterated prisoner's dilemma and focused on strategies that made use of the history of the previous round only.
 This set of strategies are called **memory one** strategies.
-When we only take into account a single turn of the game there are only four possible states that our player could possible be in.
+When we only take into account a single turn of the game there are only four possible states that our player could possibly be in.
 These are \\(CC, CD, DC\\) and \\(DD\\).

 A memory one strategy is denoted by the probabilities of cooperating after